Package static sites

 --provider docker-registry \

---artifact target/fission/release/site/docker-image/artifact-manifest.json \
+--artifact target/fission/release/static-site/docker-image/artifact-manifest.json \

 --site production